H.R. 3340: Modernizing Access to Our Public Oceans Act

 6

-Sensitive and Tribal information stays protected
+Sensitive and Tribal information stays off the map

 Who benefits from H.R.
 3340?

-Recreational anglers trying to avoid accidental violations
+Recreational anglers trying to fish by the rules

-Boaters and divers navigating changing offshore rules
+Boaters and divers reading changing offshore conditions

 States, Tribes, Native Hawaiian organizations, and mapping partners